-However, since the range of triggers is extremely wide and can include temperature changes; exercise; foods; medicines; chemical exposure etc, it is difficult to completely avoid them.
+However, since the range of potential triggers is extremely wide it can be difficult to completely avoid them.

 As a result, students' performance is likely to vary over the course of their studies.
 They may need support regarding coping with absences from classes; applying for extensions and deferrals; and managing their workload.
 Institutional support such as lecture capture technology and flexible attendance policies can be helpful in enabling students to maintain their studies during a flare.
 Where a student is aware of specific triggers for their MCAS they may need support in avoiding those or in setting up reasonable adjustments such as fragrance-free spaces.